-- An interactive website and quarterly magazine offering information, news and advice to all young people aged 11 to 25 in Cardiff
+- An interactive website and occassional magazine offering information, news and advice to all young people aged 11 to 25 in Cardiff

-- It allows young people and organisations that work with them to upload articles, events, pictures, videos and background themes.
+- It allows young people and organisations that work with them to upload articles, events, pictures, and videos.
 An Editorial Group of young people lead the development of the site

 - Content is created by you and the organisations that support your activities

 - Allows you to say what you want and promotes your exchange of views

 - Creates, develops and shares information locally and nationally